menu

 Demographics

-The citizens of Berino have a very low rate of college education: just 8.24% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Berino has a very low overall level of education: only 6.23% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Berino in 2022 was $13,903, which is low income relative to New Mexico and the nation.
-This equates to an annual income of $55,612 for a family of four.
+The per capita income in Berino in 2022 was $16,511, which is low income relative to New Mexico and the nation.
+This equates to an annual income of $66,044 for a family of four.
+However, Berino contains both very wealthy and poor people as well.

 Berino is an extremely ethnically-diverse town.
 The people who call Berino home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Berino, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Berino residents report their race to be Native Hawaiian.
 Important ancestries of people in Berino include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.